JoWilks25/Typing-Focus-App/docs/getting-started/BUILDING.md

 # Building Installers

-Complete guide for building Mac and Windows installers for the Typing Focus App.
+Complete guide for building Mac and Windows installers for Draft Tree.

 ## Prerequisites